elbazhazem/elbazhazem.github.io/_posts/2025-06-16-From-SIEMs-to-LLMs.md

 tags: [cybersecurity, LLM, log-analysis, SIEM, AI]
 ---

+A personal reflection on why I moved from traditional log analysis tools to LLM-powered log insight engines.

 # From SIEMs to LLMs: Why I’m Building AI Tools for Cybersecurity

 For years, I worked with SIEM platforms, firewalls, EDRs, and an endless stream of logs.